mitchellciupak/mitchellciupak/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on Open Source projects
 - 🥅 2020 Goals: Experiment with APIs
-- ⚡ Fun fact: I love trying to break my piano and the music theory behind that
+- ⚡ Fun fact: I love playing my piano and the music theory behind it
 <br />

 ### Connect with me: